LucasAguetai/Python/README.md

 ## Rock paper scissors game
 When you run the program, enter your name, the number of games you want to play, and that’s it!
 Choose 1 for rock, 2 for paper, and 3 for scissors

+## qrcode generator

+You have to enter what you want to transform into qrcode in the program, and the qrcode comes in image form.